Important Safety Information: Glutathione | Compounded Injectable

 Most Serious Warnings

-Severe allergic reactions, including anaphylaxis (swelling, rash, or difficulty breathing)
+Severe allergic reactions, including anaphylaxis (rash, swelling, difficulty breathing)

-Liver or kidney toxicity with prolonged or high-dose use
+Liver or kidney strain with prolonged or high-dose use

-Respiratory distress in patients with asthma or sulfur sensitivity
+Respiratory symptoms in individuals with asthma or sulfur sensitivity

-Unknown long-term safety when used outside approved indications
+Unknown long-term safety risks when used outside established clinical protocols

 Who Should NOT Take Glutathione